milliesaxe/milliesaxe/README.md

 **' I thought this was a love story.
 But love stories don't feel like a countdown to a funeral. '**

-- **AMANDA , JILL , SIDNEY !  nicknames are ok, and i dont respond to millie.
+- **AMANDA , RACHEL , SIDNEY !  nicknames are ok, and i dont respond to millie.
 Sorrysory**
 - ~~Lesbian , intersex , and i use they/them.
 I look more female, and sound female so i prefer fem terms ^_^ male terms are ok too, but i STRICTLY use they/them.~~
 - Im single, and i make freaky jokes.
 - **Seeing rob zombie 9/14/26:3**